Teraspark/Pal2EA/README.md

 ```
 	char{pal_id}
-		insert palette for 0x6D in the character palette table
+		insert palette for at the entry pal_id in the character palette table

 	gen{anim_id}
 		insert a generic palette for a battle sprite animation
-		you can set the same generic palette to multiple animations by doing gen(id1, id2, id3, ...)
+		you can set the same generic palette to multiple animations by doing gen{id1, id2, id3, ...}

 	"Label"
 		name of label for the palette that will be used in EA output
+		If a label is not found a basic one will be generated automatically

 	set{char_id, palnum, class}
-		insertion information; sets the palette to the character for you
+		insertion information; assigns the palette to the character for you
 		is optional; for character palettes only

 		palnum